weightdd/WeightDD/README.md

 ## Notes

 - All the experiments take very long time to finish, so it is recommended to use tools like screen and tmux to manage sessions if the experiments are run on remote server.
+- The experiments involving ProbDD in this paper were repeated 5 times to mitigate the randomness of ProbDD algorithms.

 ## Docker Environment Setup